0xcuriousapple/Blockchain-Powered-Procurement-System/README.md

   * Go through [Demo](https://www.youtube.com/watch?v=1Y5eyY-KKVw), understand what we have built
   * Read [documention](https://github.com/abhishekvispute/Blockchain-Powered-Procurement-System/blob/master/Documentation.pdf)
 * Running this repo on your local server
-  * We have divided the functionalities in two different folders, i.e. Procurement and Supply chain<br />
+  * We have divided the functionalities in two different packages, i.e. Procurement and Supply chain<br />
     *(Note : Procurement is only about how company publishes tender, vendors make bid and company allots that tender while supply chain is about  how item moves)*
-  * To run any of the folder, you have to start HTTP server<br />
+  * To run any of the package, you have to start HTTP server in that package<br />
-  there are many ways to do this, but we used python for that
+  there are many ways to do this, but we used to do it by python.
   * Example :
   Suppose you are in our repo, and you have to start Procurement server<br />
   cd Procurement<br />